singlestore-labs/wasi-data/README.md

 # Summary

-The goal of this proposal is to define a mechanism for programs compiled to WASM to represent and drive distributed algorithms, taking advantage of distributed storage and computation systems.
+The goal of this proposal is to define a mechanism for programs compiled to Wasm to represent and drive distributed algorithms, taking advantage of distributed storage and computation systems.

 Apache Spark is one such example.
 The main abstraction Spark provides is a resilient distributed dataset (RDD), which is a fault-tolerant collection of elements that can be operated on in parallel.